 Know the organization

 Learn their mission, client base, background, weaknesses, and strengths.
 You also should know about current happenings with the organization.
-Interviewers will expect you to have a working knowledge of the organization you'd like to join—and depending on the size, some knowledge of the area or division you would work in.
+Interviewers will expect you to have a working knowledge of the organization you'd like to join—and depending on the size, some knowledge of the area or division.
 Knowledge of the broader organization is nice to have but insight into specific business units or departments would be more useful.

 Likewise, you also need to know about the position, so study the job description.
 You'll be better able to match your experience to the required skills.

-Finally, do a quick internet search for the people you'll be speaking to.
+Finally, do a quick internet search for the people who may be interviewing you.
 Knowing what they've done professionally can help you make connections during the conversation.
 Also, stick to professional activities only.

 Polish your look

 First impressions matter.
-You should look like you could work for the organization, but a bit more polished than a day-to-day look.
-That means playing to your audience.
+Consider dressing a bit polished, more than your day-to-day look.
+Give extra attention to your appearance to project professionalism—dress for the job you want.
 Someone interviewing for a fashion retailer would not wear the same interview attire as someone interviewing at a bank.
 If you have any insight into the culture of the business, you should have an idea of what to wear.

 Plan your outfit in advance, so you aren't rushed.

-• Step it up a notch.
+- Step it up.
 While some industries may be casual, be cautious and dress in classic, neutral work attire.

 Review your resume